mooneymi/large_scale_data/BMI535_Week_1.1.2_Unix_Basics.md

 source ~/.bashrc
 ```

-## Check your path and try running bwa
+## Check your path and find the location of the `bwa` application

 ```
 echo $PATH

-bwa
+which bwa
 ```

 ## What did we just learn?